 Up first are the two Australian Agnes Convention Dolls: High Gloss and Firefly.
 HG is wearing a lovely OOAK dress made by Jan Good (Canada).
 She calls it "South Seas Adventure."
 Necklace is a Tonner item.
 Firefly is wearing her original outfit.

 Three Vanessas were available this year, Color Therapy, Metal Maven and Shirred Not Shaken.
-The latter did not make the cut although I have restyled her odd hairdo and she is somewhat attractive.
+The latter, not dressed in her original dress, did not make the cut although I have restyled her odd hairdo and she is somewhat attractive.